trufflesuite/trufflesuite.com/public/blog/testrpc-is-now-ganache-cli.md

 # TestRPC is now Ganache CLI

-Have you been looking for the TestRPC recently and haven't been able to find anything about it?
+Have you been looking for the TestRPC recently and haven't been able to find it?

 Don't worry, it's still here!
 It's just now known as **Ganache CLI**.
 You can get it here: